rogerchamberlain/rogerchamberlain.github.io/modules/B/studio.md

 2. Alternatively, use digital output pin 13, which has an LED mounted on the Arduino Uno board.

 3. Connect the center, output pin of your temperature sensor to an analog pin.
 Then attach the power pin to `+5V` and the ground pin to `GND`.
 (Refer to the directions and diagram above.
-There is also an image blow, in [Guidlines]({{ "/modules/B/studio.html#guidelines" | relative_url }}).
+There is also an image below, in [Guidlines]({{ "/modules/B/studio.html#guidelines" | relative_url }}).
 Double check your wiring and ask for help if you are unsure.)

 	Make sure you can `analogRead()` from it, even if you haven't set `analogReference()` yet.

-4. Write delta time code to read the temperature at 4 Hz (do a `analogRead()` 4 times a second).
+4. Write delta time code to read the temperature at 4 Hz (invoke `analogRead()` 4 times a second).
 Test your work so far by using `Serial.print()` to display the value from `analogRead()`.

 5. Set `analogReference()` to `INTERNAL`.
 This will change what each value of `analogRead()` corresponds to (`1023` will now correspond to 1.1V, not 5V), which will be important when you convert the data.